 Installation Floater vs. Builders' Risk: How to Choose?

-It’s not always easy determining which coverage to choose when you’re starting on a new project.
-It’s advisable to work with an agent to determine the specifics needed for coverage.
+It's not always easy to determine which coverage to choose when you're starting on a new project.
+It's advisable to work with an agent to determine the specifics needed for coverage.
 You might find that having both types of insurance can give you an added layer of protection that fills in the gaps for the type of work you do.

 However, there are a few key differences to keep in mind that can help guide you when it's time to get coverage:

-• Type of project: Builders’ risk coverage is typically much more comprehensive.
-So, it’s an option for larger projects where you might have a financial stake in the outcome.
+- Type of project: Builders' risk coverage is typically much more comprehensive.
+So, it's an option for larger projects where you might have a financial stake in the outcome.
 Installation floater insurance covers the named policyholder for specific materials and equipment on projects named in the policy.

-• Your policy coverage: Pay close attention to your builders’ risk coverage, it might have exclusions for types of expensive equipment.
+- Your policy coverage: Pay close attention to your builders' risk coverage, it might have exclusions for types of expensive equipment.
 In that case, it might make sense to look at an installation floater policy to cover those specific tools and equipment.

 Generally, installation floater is less expensive than builders risk insurance because of its more narrow coverage.
 However, it could leave the contractor more vulnerable to losses that aren't covered.
 Installation floater is most appropriate for a contractor who is performing specific installation tasks or a subcontractor who takes on limited risk to perform a specific duty as part of a larger project.
 For most contractors, the important thing is to determine the coverage that's going to best fit your needs.